-A crooked knife refers to a knife that is made with the handle set at an oblique angle to the blade.
+A crooked knife is one that's made with the handle set at an oblique angle to the blade.

 It's prehistoric predecessor was the incisor tooth of a beaver mounted in a handle made of wood or bone.
 One of the uses was to hollow out the centres of logs that had first been burned to destroy the tough fibrous interior.